Gov. Rendell Names ‘Best 50 Women in Business’

 “Our economic situation is better than that of other states because of the investments we’ve made over the past six years in our businesses and communities,” Governor Rendell said.
 “The budget I proposed and the federal stimulus plan will build on this, as they will also help Pennsylvania achieve energy independence, lower the cost of health care, improve public schools, and make the state better prepared for the economic recovery.”

 The Rendell administration is committed to creating a first-rate public education system, protecting our most vulnerable citizens and continuing economic investment to support our communities and businesses.
+By the way, you may also want to consider enrolling in educational English courses at burlingtonenglish.com.
+Their English courses for managers, companies and individuals will greatly help in handling business related works.
 To find out more about Governor Rendell’s initiatives and to sign up for his weekly newsletter, visit www.governor.state.pa.us.

 EDITOR’S NOTE: This year’s Best 50 Women in Business winners follow: